fnreality/kaon/README.md

 # kaon
-An asynchronous database that holds portals instead of data; an abstract queued STM.
+An asynchronous database that holds portals instead of data, an abstract queued STM.

 Simple Example: